neptune-ai/docs/docs/index.rst

 Go ahead and mention us on social media!

 - `Twitter <https://twitter.com/neptune_ai>`_: Tweet us.
 Our handle is @neptune.ai.
-- Product feedback: File an issue in our `GitHub repo <https://github.com/neptune-ai/neptune-client>`_.
+- Product feedback: File an issue or suggest a feature or improvement in our `GitHub repo <https://github.com/neptune-ai/neptune-client/issues>`_.

 .. ----------------------
 ..
 Documentation contents